frc7787/Website-2024/README.md

 ```

 # Analytics

-Google analytics is actually not setup up just yet.

-Good news is, we have search console. kaipereira2020@gmail.com currently has access to the seach console if you need that.
+Google analytics and search console are both set up for the site. kaipereira2020@gmail.com currently has access to the seach console if you need that, just send him an email.